 OECD standard codes for the official testing of agricultural tractors performance, 1986.

-The first revision of the standard incorporates changing the reference point for correcting the minimum lifting force during the relief valve performance test from manufacturer’s specified minimum pressure setting to observed relief valve opening setting (sustained pressure).
+The first revision of this standard incorporates changing the reference point for correcting the minimum lifting force during the relief valve performance test from manufacturer’s specified minimum pressure setting to observed relief valve opening setting (sustained pressure).
 The two amendments issued to the earlier version have also been incorporated.
-With necessary editorial corrections, the standard has been brought out in the latest style and format of Indian Standards.
-References to Indian Standards wherever applicable have also been updated.
+With necessary editorial corrections, the standard has been brought out in the latest style and format of Indian Standards as well as references to Indian Standards wherever, applicable have also been updated.

+The first revision of the standard incorporates following modifications:

+The reference point for correcting minimum lifting force during the relief valve performance test has been changed from manufacturer’s specified minimum pressure setting to observed relief valve opening setting (sustained pressure).

+The two amendments issued to the earlier version have been incorporated.

+Necessary editorial changes have been made including updating of referred Indian Standards and schematic diagrams given in the standard.

-The composition of the committee responsible for the revision of this standard is given in Annex C.
+The composition of the Committee responsible for the revision of this standard is given in Annex C.

 In reporting the results of a test or analysis made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.